 Introducing the Cyclades to her came naturally.
 She adapted well to the physical demands of my explorative approach, learning to freedive, rock climb and trek long distances.
 The islands became an important reference for both and we began experimenting photographically with her acting as model inside the natural surroundings.
 The results were interesting and the concept was born:

 Wild, Natural Beauty Blended with Beauty of the Female Kind'

-The significance of the female form inside the project:
+The female form inside the project:

 In Cycladic history, the late Neolithic and early Bronze age periods, 2.800 - 2.300 B.C., are well recognised for their female idols, flat in form and carved from local pure white marble.

 I have insisted on following the theme '...
 Blended with Beauty of the Female Kind ', believing it essential to identify woman's significance dating back to the archipelago's ancient culture.

 That I grew up with a mother from the Caribbean and have three younger sisters has surely been influential in why I'm attracted to islands and why the female is a strong point of reference to me.

 2016 saw us in Sikinos in search of something we couldn't quite express.
 Ios and Folegandros' closest neighbour has a complex physical character with a history of wine production dating back over 2,500 years, noticeable from terracing over much of the hilly and mountainous landscapes.